patinkaew/sde.txt/README.md

 This experiment is based on/inspired by

 ### Inception Score (IS) and Kernel Inception Score (KID) Demo
 We wrote this demo to test evaluation metrics (IS/KID).
 We use pretrain GAN models from [PyTorch Pretrained GANs](https://github.com/lukemelas/pytorch-pretrained-gans).
 If you wish to run this demo, you will need to install [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) since the pretrain GANs repository uses this library.
 Since we use models trained on ImageNet dataset, we reference label file from [imagenet 1000 class idx to human readable labels](https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a).
-For real image referenc, we use downloader from [ImageNet Downloader](https://github.com/mf1024/ImageNet-Datasets-Downloader)
+For real image referenc, we use downloader from [ImageNet Downloader](https://github.com/mf1024/ImageNet-Datasets-Downloader).

-### CIFAR10
+### CIFAR 10
 We use model checkpoint from DDPM model included in [PyTorch pretrained Diffusion Models](https://github.com/pesser/pytorch_diffusion) repository.
 We use config file, inclduing noise scheduling from [Denoising Diffusion Implicit Models (DDIM)](https://github.com/ermongroup/ddim).
 For real image reference, we use pytorch dataloader and PIL to convert to PNG images.

-### CELEBA-HQ 256 x 256, LSUN Bedroom, LSUN Church
+### CELEBA-HQ, LSUN Bedroom, and LSUN Church
 We use model chekpoints and config file from [SDEdit: Image Synthesis and Editing with Stochastic Differential Equations](https://github.com/ermongroup/SDEdit).

 ### Development